How to Measure Candidate Experience9th October 2019

 Keep in mind that bias is directly correlated to the applicant's success in the process.
 Rejected applicants often paint a more negative picture whereas offered and hired candidates often dress up the process to delight.

 What you should look for is actionable data.
-Data that says something meaningful about specific details in your process.
+Data that says something meaningful about specific details in your hiring and interview process.

 Responses in line with: